23rd Street station (IND Sixth Avenue Line): Station layout

 This underground station has two tracks and two side platforms.
-No crossover, crossunder or mezzanine exists to allow a free transfer between directions.
-The PATH tracks, which were built 40 years before the Sixth Avenue Line, are behind the trackway walls where there would typically be the express tracks would be.
+No crossover, crossunder, or mezzanine exists to allow a free transfer between directions.
+The PATH tracks, which were built 40 years before the Sixth Avenue Line, are behind the trackway walls where there would typically be the express tracks.
 The Sixth Avenue PATH tracks are on top of the express tracks used by the B and D, which were constructed in the mid-1960s using a "deep-bore" tunneling method and both sets of tracks are not visible from the platforms.
 A green trim line with a darker green border runs along both track walls, and appears to be obscured by support beams directly underneath 23rd Street.
 A similar trim line is present on the platforms walls, though is higher and thus is regularly obscured by the angled ceiling supports.
 The platform walls also have mosaic name tablets reading "23RD STREET" in white sans serif lettering on a dark green background and lighter green border.
 Small tile captions reading "23" in white lettering on black run below both trim lines.

 On the express tracks on the lower level, the deep-bore tunnel's round shape becomes square below this station and at 14th Street, where provisions for lower level platforms were built.

 The 2018 artwork at this station is Stationary Figures by William Wegman.
 It is composed of 11 glass tile mosaics of Wegman's Weimaraners (a breed of dogs), each of which is wearing different attire.